Updated: September 2018

 School Acceptable Use Policy documents

-- Acceptable Use Policy for School Staff
+- Acceptable Use Policy for Community Users, revised September 2018

 Technology use changes at a fast pace, and we recognise the importance of regular staff training.
 The Online Safety Lead will attend training updates at least once per year.
 All school staff will receive regular updates on risks to pupils online from the Online Safety Lead, and attend online or external training as necessary.